Menu - Mr Yum

 The large communal dining hall is lit with lightsaber-like vertical lighting.
 Olive trees are scattered throughout and for an outback touch, tables are adorned with native plants, leaves and eucalyptus gumnuts.
 There are also cowhide-bound menus and aprons, but Captain Melville is far from a corny concept.

 The kitchen’s mission is to create pub classics at a restaurant level.
-That broad remit means a single table might end up with yellow dhal with naan bread, a parma, chilli-beef nachos and pan-fried salmon.
+That broad remit means a single table might end up with a Sri Lankan-style chickpea curry with naan bread, a parma and vegetarian nachos.
 In keeping with the gastropub theme, there’s a solid list of easy-drinking wines and tap beers.